01Pollux/FF2-EvenMore-Possibilities/README.md

 ###### Allow any ScatterGun to apply self force.

--up_max_fanpush : enable unlimited FaN push
+-up_max_fanpush : enable unlimited FaN push.

 ## Medic Necromancy :

 ###### Summons a heavy to be on your side, Note: you shall only have one heavy at the time.

--nm_mincharge : Minimum Uber required to summon
+-nm_mincharge : Minimum Uber required to summon.

--nm_wait_duration : Duration before next summon is available
+-nm_wait_duration : Duration before next summon is available.

--nm_sideeffects_delay : Delay between Bad/Random effects
+-nm_sideeffects_delay : Delay between Bad/Random effects.

--nm_randomdeath : Random death percentage for summon
+-nm_randomdeath : Random death percentage for summon.

+## Demo-NewShield :

+###### Regenerates demoshield once in a while.

+-dns_duration : Shield regeneration time.